Replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 The University of Bahrain offers a BSc. degree course in marine science within the Biological Sciences Department.

-The future strategy of the Directorate of Marine Resources will diversify to cover many important mariculture and marine issues such as legislation and the integration of the approval process, environmental monitoring, fish disease control, sustainable management and development.
+The future strategy of the Directorate of Fisheries will diversify to cover many important mariculture and marine issues such as legislation and the integration of the approval process, environmental monitoring, fish disease control, sustainable management and development.
 This strategy will also include the nature of involvement of the different government authorities as well as the private sector in the management process of the mariculture sector.

 More research in different fields of aquaculture is needed for improved future management of this growing sector.
 The main areas of research that could be focused on in future are: